Discover Your Favorite Craft Beers at These Local Outposts

 Beachwood Brewing

-Beachwood Brewing has two locationsāone in Garden Grove and another brand new location at 2nd and PCH in Long Beach.
+Born in Long Beach and beloved across SoCal, Beachwood Brewing has perfected the art of bold, balanced beers that taste like California sunshine.
 This place is mixing high-quality craft beers with delicious artisan food.
-The menu plays the greatest hits with handcrafted pizzas, whipped ricotta appetizers, farm-fresh salads, fresh baked bread and fried pickles.
-They recently launched their Cactus Coolshipāa funky sour ale aged in an oak barrel with a fruity finish.
-This place is a great date night spot, where you can split a pie and a 500 ml bottle of whatever tickles your fancy while you giggle over good food and bubbly beers.
+The menu plays the greatest hits with handcrafted pizzas, whipped ricotta appetizers, peach gem salads, wood-fired bread and fried pickles.
+You canāt go wrong with the Sunset Groove, an American amber ale, or the West Coast-style IPA, Citraholic.
+This is a great date night spot where you can split a pie and a pint of whatever tickles your fancy.

 Locations: Garden Grove and Huntington Beach